jy-zhao21/SDK-DotNet/README.md

 ## Next steps

 To learn more about NovelCraft SDK for .NET, you can read the API documentation.
-You can check out all APIs [here](https://novelcraft.github.io/SDK-DotNet/en/annotated.html).
+You can learn the entrypoint [here](https://novelcraft.github.io/SDK-DotNet/en/classSdk.html) and check out all APIs [here](https://novelcraft.github.io/SDK-DotNet/en/annotated.html).
 You can also check out the examples in the examples folder.
 You can run them to see how they work and modify them to suit your needs.